 (MAP) Built in the 16th century, the Sponza Palace is a must-see on Dubrovnik Self Guided Walking Tours.

-The palace was the cultural center of the city and one of the most beautiful buildings in Old Town Dubrovnik.
-The building was home to government affairs, including the Customs Office (which is why it is also referred to as the Divona), the mint, armory and the treasury.
+The premises was home to government affairs, including the Customs Office (which is why it is also referred to as the Divona), the mint, an armory and the treasury.

-In the 17th century, the palace hall was used by intellectuals and poets.
+In the 17th century, the hall was used by intellectuals and poets.
 Sponza Palace now houses Dubrovnik’s archives, including ancient documents that date to 1022.

 #10 Dubrovnik Bell Tower